-The fair value of the Group's investment property at 31 December 2021 and at 31 December 2020 has been arrived at on the basis of a valuation carried out at that date by Deloitte Advisory, independent valuers not connected with the Group.
+The fair value of Group's investment property as of June 30, 2023 has been arrived at on the basis of an internal valuation model that is consistent with external independent valuers.
+The fair value of the Group's investment property as of December 31, 2022 and as of December 31, 2021 has been arrived at on the basis of a valuation carried out at that date by Deloitte Advisory, independent valuers not connected with the Group.
 The valuation conforms to International Valuation Standards.
 The fair value was determined based on the market comparable approach that reflects recent transaction prices for similar properties.
-The fair value of Group's investment property at 31 December 2019 has been arrived at on the basis of internal valuation model that is consistent with external valuations.